Loose Teeth Due To Gum Disease: 8 Effective Treatments

 Importance of Gum Health

 Gum disease, technically known as periodontal disease, is a pathology that affects a vast number of individuals globally.
 The American Dental Association (ADA) points out that it is an infection of the tissues that surround and support the teeth, with plaque accumulation being the main cause.
-Without adequate treatment, this condition can lead to tooth loss due to the degradation of the structures that support the teeth, highlighting the vital importance of taking care of our gums.
+Without adequate treatment, the condition can lead to tooth loss due to the degradation of the structures that support the teeth, highlighting the vital importance of taking care of our gums.

 Other Causes of Loose Teeth